Expertium/expertium.github.io/New_note_types.md

 In all examples above, I used two pairs, but you can add more.
 However, stuffing too much information into a single card is a bad practice.

 Of course, how useful this note type is for you depends on how often you encounter what I call "negative interference", where card A makes it harder to remember card B, and card B makes it harder to remember card A. Personally, I really wish that this note type would become a built-in type.
 Personally, I've been able to replace dozens of unnecessary clozes with this note type.

+P.S.
+On AnkiDroid you can only click an answer, which puts it in the topmost vacant answer box.
+You can't drag answers, that only works on PC.

 ## Randomized Cloze